Cubidev3/Cubinit/README.md

 # Cubinit
 Cubidev's project creation tool for c++

-Obs: Please note that I used some Linux Especific Librarys, so do not expect this to work with windows with some modification.
+Obs: Please note that I used some Linux Especific Librarys, so do not expect this to work with windows without some modification.

 Usage: